Skip to content

 The research outcome is a direct input to agent prompting.
 Configure your agent's scope instructions to target each deletion category:

-• Emit only called code: Require that generated functions are reachable from specified entry points
+• Emit only called code: require that generated functions are reachable from specified entry points

-• Match spec scope: Instruct the agent not to abstract beyond what the current task requires
+• Match spec scope: instruct the agent not to abstract beyond what the current task requires

-• Declare external dependencies explicitly: Flag functions that depend on context outside the PR rather than letting the agent silently generate them
+• Declare external dependencies explicitly: flag functions that depend on context outside the PR rather than letting the agent silently generate them

 Fewer generated functions that survive review beats more functions with a higher deletion rate.